 #3.
 Immerse Yourself in Spirituality

-Ever since the arrival of the Beatles in Rishikesh, India has become famous for its various religious and spiritual centres.
-Most of these centres for spiritual healing and guidance are based in Northern India while the southern Indian temples are some of the most visited and the richest in the world.
-Meenakshi Amman Temple, Jagannath Temple, Vaishno Devi Temple, Kamakhya Temple, Laxminarayan Temple and ISKON temple etc. are some of the most famous sites that should be a must visit.
+Ever since the arrival of the Beatles in Rishikesh, India has become famous for its various religious and spiritual centers.
+Most of these centers for spiritual healing and guidance are based in Northern India while the southern Indian temples are some of the most visited and the richest in the world.
+Meenakshi Amman Temple, Jagannath Temple, Vaishno Devi Temple, Kamakhya Temple, Laxminarayan Temple, and ISKON temple, etc. are some of the most famous sites that should be a must visit.
 Apart from the various Hindu temples, there are several ancient mosques and churches which can be visited in India.
 Make it a point to visit the Golden Temple in Punjab, which is one of the most revered places for the Sikh community in India.

 #4.
 Try the Traditional Indian Clothing